kuzhinjo/sms_spam_detector/README.md

 ## Created the SMS Prediction Function
 To predict the spam/ham classification of a given text message using a pre-trained model.

-## Create the Gradio Interface Application
+## Created the Gradio Interface Application
 To Launch the application please run the program and paste the dynamic URL in the browser

 ## Tested with the following text messages.